-- 15.1 A Chief or Councillor's position on the Council automatically becomes vacant if the member of Council: - (a) fails to take the Oath of Chief & Councillors as set out in Appendix C; - (b) dies; - (c) resigns in writing and delivers that resignation to the other members of Council; - (d) becomes mentally or physically incapacitated to the point of being unable to perform the required duties and this fact is confirmed with the written opinion of a medical professional; - (e) is convicted of an indictable offence while in office, as defined by the Criminal Code of Canada, except those of a political nature relating to the exercise or defence of Nak'azdli's Aboriginal rights or title; - (f) is convicted of any offence relating to corruption or misconduct in relation to a Band Election or Band business; and - (g) is removed from office by a unanimous decision of the remaining Band Council members pursuant to the grounds and the procedure described in s.15.2 and 15.3. - 15.2 A Chief or Councillor may only be removed from office pursuant to s.
-15.1(g) on one or more of the following grounds: - (a) major conflict of interest (Appendix D); - (b) major breach of confidentiality rules (Appendix E); - (c) misappropriation of Band funds; - (d) theft of Band property; - (e) violent behaviour towards another person that is not in self-defence or in protection of another person; and - (f) missing of three consecutive duly convened, regular Council meetings. - 15.3 To remove a Chief or Councillor from office on one of the grounds listed under s.
-15.2, the following procedure must be followed; - (a) A majority of Council (excluding any members who are in a conflict of interest) must agree to consider removing the Council member from office. - (b) The Council must provide the Council member with a letter that:
+- 15.1 A Chief or Councillor's position on the Council automatically becomes vacant if the member of Council: - (a) fails to take the Oath of Chief & Councillors as set out in Appendix C; - (b) dies; - (c) resigns in writing and delivers that resignation to the other members of Council; - (d) becomes mentally or physically incapacitated to the point of being unable to perform the required duties and this fact is confirmed with the written opinion of a medical professional;

+- (e) is convicted of an indictable offence while in office, as defined by the Criminal Code of Canada, except those of a political nature relating to the exercise or defence of Nak'azdli Whut'en's Aboriginal rights or title; - (f) is convicted of any offence relating to corruption or misconduct in relation to a Band Election or Band business; and - (g) is removed from office by a unanimous decision of the remaining Band Council members pursuant to the grounds and the procedure described in s.15.2 and 15.3. - 15.2 A Chief or Councillor may only be removed from office pursuant to s.
+15.1(g) on one or more of the following grounds: - (a) major conflict of interest (Appendix D); - (b) major breach of confidentiality rules (Appendix E);2 - (c) misappropriation of Band funds; - (d) theft of Band property; - (e) violent behaviour towards another person that is not in self-defence or in protection of another person; and - (f) missing of three consecutive duly convened, regular Council meetings. - 15.3 To remove a Chief or Councillor from office on one of the grounds listed under s.
+15.2, the following procedure must be followed; - (a) A majority of Council (excluding any members who are in a conflict of interest) must agree to consider removing the Council member from office. - (b) The Council must provide the Council member with a letter that: - (i) states that they are considering voting on whether to remove the Council member from office: - (ii) provides enough details for the Council member to understand the basis for the proposed removal, including the specifics of the alleged misconduct; - (iii) identifies any witnesses whose evidence is being relied on as a basis for the proposed removal; - (iv) is accompanied by any written statements provided by witnesses that are being relied on as a basis for the proposed removal; - (v) tentatively schedules a date and time for the Council member to address the Council on the issue of the proposed removal that is at least 7 days from the date of delivery of the letter;

-&lt;sup>2 Confidentiality rules are set out in the Chief and Council Terms of Reference.
+2 Confidentiality rules are set out in the Chief and Council Terms of Reference.
 See "Appendix E".